nodejs/next-10/surveys/2026-collaborator-health-survey.md

 - Having to spend time dealing with Node.js PR AI slop contributions
 - Other (specify)

-### How frequently do you encounter AI-generated ("AI slop") contributions — such as low-effort or poorly adapted PRs — in your Node.js collaboration work? (single-select question)
+### How frequently do you encounter poor-quality AI-generated contributions ("AI slop") in your Node.js collaboration work? (single-select question)

 - Never
 - Rarely (a few times per year)